 The competition is led by our Design Technology Advisors who are strong believers in giving students a platform to showcase their amazing work.

-“Our students have created work that is outstanding and original, a real testament to their creative capacity at every level of study, and in all streams of Design,” says Alex Taleski, Design Technology Advisor.
+“Our photography design students have created work that is outstanding and original, a real testament to their creative capacity at every level of study, and in all streams of Design,” says Alex Taleski, Design Technology Advisor.